Changes to the Construction Act

-On November 15, 2018, the government introduced Bill 57, Restoring Trust, Transparency and Accountability Act, 2018.
-The bill contains a series of technical amendments to the Construction Act that would, if passed, support the changes previously enacted and ensure that they work effectively.
+On December 6, 2018, the government passed the Restoring Trust, Transparency and Accountability Act, 2018.
+Schedule 8 to the legislation contains a series of technical amendments to the Construction Act that support the changes previously enacted and ensure that they work effectively.

 - Revise and clarify the transition rules, including (but not limited to):

 - Clarifying that if an improvement is subject to the “old” (pre-July 1, 2018) Act, it is also subject to the old regulations, including forms;

 - Changing the current transition rule related to leasehold interests by providing that the existence of a leasehold interest is not relevant to the transition rules, subject to a narrow exception;

 - Setting out a specific transition rule for the amendments related to liens against municipalities;